Martian01/openTeamOneServer/README.md

 Next you need to prepare an empty database for a standard user.
 Having started the database daemon, you simply enter the following three commands in any SQL console connected to the database, for instance the _mysql_ binary:

 	mysql --password
-	> create database teamone character set = 'utf8mb4' collate = 'utf8mb4_unicode_ci';
+	> create database yourDatabaseName character set = 'utf8mb4' collate = 'utf8mb4_unicode_ci';
-	> create user 'springuser'@'localhost' identified by 'dbPassword';
+	> create user 'yourUserName'@'localhost' identified by 'yourSuperStrongUserPassword';
-	> grant all on teamone.* to 'springuser'@'localhost';
+	> grant all on yourDatabaseName.* to 'yourUserName'@'localhost';

-In this example the database is called _teamone_ and contains a user _springuser_ with password _dbPassword_.
 The database name, the user name and the password can be freely chosen.

 Next you need to add the JDBC database driver to the project.
 We have already added the following dependency to our Maven file pom.xml: